Huge suite at an amazing value with spectacular views that are hard to beat

 Location, Location, Location

-So, in my hunt to find a better hotel, I found myself looking at a Thai hotel chain I hadn’t heard of before: Dusit Thani.
+So, in my hunt to find a better hotel, I found myself looking at a Thai hotel chain that I hadn’t heard of before: Dusit Thani.
 Dusit Thani is a fairly small hotel chain with hotels scattered across Asia and Egypt.
 Its hotels have generally received extremely favourable reviews on TripAdvisor and I am always inclined to pick chains over boutique hotels since I feel that they have some established standards which are more in line with what we would expect in the West.
 And, to top it all off, I was able to snag the Burj Khalifa Suite in Dusit Thani Dubai for only (taxes incl.) $130 per night!!
 At that rate and those amazing views (which are guaranteed with the suite I found), it was an absolute no-brainer.
 Moreover, it is only 5 mins away from the Dubai Mall and Souks which made it extremely convenient given the hectic nature of our stay.

 The hotel itself is located around 13 km (12 min drive) from the Dubai International Airport on Sheikh Zayed Road – the main artery of Dubai.
 We were going to get an Uber but it seemed convenient and cheaper to take a taxi so we ended up taking a Pink Taxi to the hotel for around (30 AED) 8 USD.
 You can also get an Uber Select as well (there is no UberX in Dubai) but it is around twice the price.

-Side note: Don’t bother using Uber Black if you want a nice car as there seem to be an unusually high number of Lexus 350’s in Dubai’s Uber Select fleet.
+Pro tip: Don’t bother using Uber Black if you want a nice car as there seem to be an unusually high number of Lexus 350’s in Dubai’s Uber Select fleet.
 I was 4/4 in getting one.

 The hotel is situated on a highway access road to the Sheikh Zayed road.
-You are welcomed into the hotel with a large, airy atrium-style lobby with plenty of comfortable seating.
+You are welcomed into the hotel through a large, airy atrium-style lobby with plenty of comfortable seating.
 The decor of the hotel keeps with its Thai brand and, in the evenings, they even host some classical Thai music and dances in the lobby.
 The hotel has a ‘rooftop’ pool and a gym on the top floor.
 And although it is technically a rooftop pool, the pool has a closed roof with no real views of the city.
 This is really a missed opportunity: I really hope they open it up and put an infinity pool up there at some point.

 Dining and Service